egraphs-good/egglog/rfc/0001-generics.md

 For example, much of the Python [array API module](https://github.com/egraphs-good/egglog-python/blob/main/python/egglog/exp/array_api.py) is devoted to repeated implementations of things like `TupleInt`, `TupleNDArray`, and `OptionalInt`, `OptionalBool`, etc.

 Allowing user defined generic types and functions would instead allow these to be only implemented once.
-Furthermore, in the Python library, these generic user defined types could be packages together into a standard module for any user to access, reducing the boilerplate and chance for mistakes.
+Furthermore, in the Python library, these generic user defined types could be packaged together into a standard module for any user to access, reducing the boilerplate and chance for mistakes.

 When [trying to adapt `egglog` for use within PyTensor](https://egglog-python.readthedocs.io/en/latest/explanation/2023_11_17_pytensor.html), the lack of standard user defined container classes was one of the main points of confusion.